Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

-As energy is a coarse grained observable, it is also important to study correlations of the space-time structure to understand how effective our updates are modifying the same.
-We do so by considering auto-correlations of the boson occupation, defined as \be A(t)=\sum_{\tau}\frac{1}{N}\sum_i\braket{n_i(\tau+t)n_i(\tau)}-\braket{n}^2, \ee where $t,\tau$ denote simulation time, and $n=\frac{\sum_i n_i}{N}$ is the average boson density.
-The autocorrelation is calculated using the spatial configuration on a random reference slice, and the location of this reference slice is kept fixed for all simulations.
 As we are running a large number of replicas in parallel, and exchanging them at every Monte Carlo step, we calculate the autocorrelation for each replica, by just considering its spatial pattern.
 Thus we observe how the pattern de-correlates as it moves over parameter space.
 As we expect all replicas to visit all of parameter space, we average over the autocorrelation functions of individual replicas, and thus improve the associated statistics.
 The data for the autocorrelation is only collected after the simulation has had a sufficient number of warm up steps, and is sampling from the equilibrium distribution.
 As we would like to know the performance of our algorithm at low temperature and intermediate values of $\Omega$, we fix $T=0.05$ and $\Omega\in[0.24,1.00]$.
 The autocorrelation for various system sizes is shown in Fig.~\ref{FigBench}(b), and we see that $A(t)/A(0)$ decays rapidly for $L=2$, and saturates for the 3 larger system sizes, namely $L=4,6,8$.
 This result suggests that the algorithm is fairly efficient at sampling even for $T\ll\Omega$ for the most challenging range of $\Omega$ expected.